solo-io/gloo/docs/content/guides/traffic_management/destination_types/grpc/_index.md

 ## Summary

-In this guide we saw how to present a gRPC Upstream through Gloo and connect to it using a gRPC client.
+In this guide we saw how to present a gRPC Upstream through Gloo Edge and connect to it using a gRPC client.
 We also saw how to add a domain filter and enable TLS.
-For more information on gRPC, check out the guide for presenting a [gRPC service as a REST API]({{% versioned_link_path fromRoot="/installation/gateway/kubernetes/" %}}) through Gloo.
-You can find out more about using TLS with Gloo in the [Network Encryption]({{% versioned_link_path fromRoot="/guides/security/tls/" %}}) section of our guides.
+For more information on gRPC, check out the guide for presenting a [gRPC service as a REST API]({{% versioned_link_path fromRoot="/installation/gateway/kubernetes/" %}}) through Gloo Edge.
+You can find out more about using TLS with Gloo Edge in the [Network Encryption]({{% versioned_link_path fromRoot="/guides/security/tls/" %}}) section of our guides.